marvedbtye/marvedbtye/README.md

 - 👋 Hi, I’m @marvedbtye
-- 👀 I’m interested in music, video games, and
+- 👀 I’m interested data analytics and visual storytelling through data.
-- 🌱 I’m currently learning R for statistical computing.
+- 🌱 I’m currently learning DAX for to create custom calculations and analyze data inside data models
-- 💞️ I’m looking to collaborate on my first coding project that I can showcase my and polish my coding skills.
 - 📫 How to reach me?
 My email is cmondejar398@gmail.com  or you can call me through +639774111916

 <!---